Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Introduction

-Since GRBs are distant and occur in small galaxies rarely monitored by high-angular resolution surveys, it has not been and will likely not be possible in the near future to image the progenitor of a GRB, hence we are only able to infer properties of the progenitor star from its environment.
-The average redshift of LGRBs is $z\sim2.2$ \citep{Coward13} where 1'' corresponds to a size of 8\,kpc, preventing spatially resolved observations until the advent of future, sensitive, high angular resolution spectral facilities such as JWST with resolutions $<$\,0.1''.
-To date only a handful of GRB hosts have been studied with IFU data: GRB 980425 \citep{Christensen08, Kruehler17}, the SN-less long GRB 060505 \citep{Thoene08, Thoene14}, GRB 100316D \citep{Izzo17a}, which contains one of the datasets presented in this paper, and GRB 111005A, another potential SN-less GRB \citep{Tanga17}.
-A few more hosts have been studied with resolved long-slit spectroscopy such as the hosts of GRB 120422A \citep{Schulze14}, the short GRB 130603A \citep{deUgarte14}, GRB 130925A \citep{Schady15}, GRB 161219A \citep{Cano17} as well as studies predating IFU data on the same hosts mentioned above \citep[e.g.][]{Thoene08, Levesque11}
+Since GRBs are distant and occur in small galaxies rarely monitored by high angular-resolution surveys, it is unlikely for the forseable future to image the progenitor of a GRB, hence we need to infer properties of the progenitor star from its environment.
+The average redshift of LGRBs is $z\sim 2.2$ \citep{Coward13} where 1\,arcsec corresponds to a physical size of 8\,kpc, preventing spatially resolved observations with current facilities.
+To date only a handful of GRB hosts have been studied with IFU data: GRB 980425 \citep{Christensen08, Kruehler17}, the SN-less long GRB 060505 \citep{Thoene08, Thoene14}, GRB 100316D \citep{Izzo17a}, which contains one of the datasets presented in this paper, and GRB 111005A, another potential SN-less GRB \citep{Tanga17, Michalowski18}.